What does a membrane sweep feel like & do they actually work?!

 By the final weeks of pregnancy most moms are desperately searching for a way to induce labor.
 A membrane sweep is one thing your doctor or midwife may offer to help get things moving.

 It’s one of many things that MAY help convince your precious baby that it’s time to join the real world.
-Below I’ll cover what a membrane sweep is, if they actually work, any risks involved, and share stories from several moms about what it’s actually like to get one.
+Below I’ll cover what a membrane sweep is, if they actually work, the pros and cons, any risks involved, and share stories from several moms about what it’s actually like to get one.

 What is a membrane sweep?